-If you haven’t been living under a social media-free rock (no shade to you if you are, in fact, good for you), you’ve probably noticed by now that strange things are afoot at Twitter.
-That means it’s time to look for a Twitter alternative.
+If you haven’t been living under a social media-free rock (no shade to you if you are, in fact, good for you), you’ve probably noticed by now that strange things are afoot at X (Twitter).
+That means it’s time to look for an X (Twitter) alternative.

 If you’re already using a social wall, here’s some great news: Walls.io is the only social wall to aggregate hashtag and profile content from Mastodon.
-If you don’t have a social wall yet, create one for free!
+If you don’t have a social wall yet, create one with a free trial!

 So, Elon Musk did finally buy Twitter on October 28, 2022.
 And then he fired a whole bunch of people, reinstated Trump’s and Kanye’s accounts, and overall made quite a vast number of Twitter users unhappy enough that they have mostly abandoned their accounts there and moved on to other social networks.